 Primary access for 8 of the flats would be from Ystrad Road (A4058) which, excluding the bus stop lay-by fronting the site, has a carriageway running width of 8.6m.
-The site is also adjacent to Gelli Crossing which has a carriageway width of 6.1m and would provide primary access to the remaining 3 flats.
+The site is also adjacent to Gelli Crossing which has a carriageway width of 6.1m and would provide primary access to the remaining 1 flat.

-There is concern that the visibility to the left from Gelli Crossing is sub-standard 2.4m x 11m with off-street car parking served off this access.
-However, taking into account the critical visibility is to the right and in excess of 2.4m x 40m on-balance the additional traffic using Gelli Crossing would be acceptable.
+There is concern that the 2.4m x 11m visibility to Gelli Crossing on the left is substandard, given that off-street car parking would be served from this access.
+However, taking into account that the critical visibility is to the right and in excess of 2.4m x 40m the additional traffic using Gelli Crossing would be acceptable on balance.